versen/versen.github.io/content/works/executive-board.md

 ## Executive Board

 The goal of the executive board is to manage, animate and improve the entire VERSEN community.
-They also have formal responsibilities as listed in the VERSEN charter.
+They also have formal responsibilities as listed in the VERSEN charter, one of which is to write the [annual reports](/contents/annual-reports).

 The members are:
 * Tijs van der Storm (Lead, Chair of VERSEN)